P0171 Code Explained (System Too Lean Bank 1)

 1. Vacuum leaks

-This is one of the most common causes.
-A cracked hose, loose intake boot, leaking gasket, or other air leak can let in extra unmetered air.
-In some cases, leaks in related systems (including EVAP-related leaks like P0456, P0442, or P0455) can also affect how the engine runs.
+This is one of the most common causes of P0171.
+A cracked vacuum hose, loose intake boot, leaking intake gasket, or disconnected vacuum line can let extra unmetered air into the engine.

 2. Dirty or faulty MAF sensor